The time for sowing depends upon where you live. What to plant depends upon the season and weather.

 Warm-season crops are often categorized as tender and very-tender.

 Tender vegetables prefer temperatures between 70º and 95ºF (21-35ºC) and require daytime temperatures of 60ºF (15ºC) or greater to thrive.
 Tender vegetables will not tolerate frost and may be sensitive to cool winds.
 These crops should not be sown in the garden until the date of the average last spring frost.
 Tender crop seedlings are best transplanted into the garden 1 to 2 weeks after the last spring frost.
-Tender vegetables include: beans, celery, sweet corn, cucumbers, New Zealand spinach, summer squash, and tomatoes.
+Tender vegetables include: beans, sweet corn, cucumbers, New Zealand spinach, summer squash, and tomatoes.

 Very-tender vegetables require daytime temperatures consistently warmer than 55ºF (13ºC).
 A week of daytime temperatures below 55ºF will likely stunt the growth of a very tender vegetable.
 These crops are likely to suffer in a cool breeze.
 They are best planted at least 3 weeks after the last frost in spring.
 Very-tender vegetables include lima beans, cantaloupe, eggplant, muskmelon, okra, peppers, pumpkins, winter squash, sweet potatoes, and watermelon.

 Many warm-season vegetables can be grown out of their season if they are protected from temperatures below 50ºF (10ºC).
 Vegetables can be protected from low temperatures with cloches, row covers, cold frames, hot bed, and greenhouses.